Byont-Ventures/hackathon/Backend-Challenges.md

 As you might have noticed, NFTs have a token id.
 When you deploy a fresh collection, the convention is to have the token ID start at 0 or 1.
 Then, every time an NFT is minted, the token id increases and gets assigned to the minted NFT.

-If you take a look at the [ERC721 documentation](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721), you will see that the `mint()` function takes two arguments; the target address, and the token ID that will be assigned.
-Because you cannot set an amount of tokens to mint in ERC721's `mint()` function, you will have mint one at a time in a loop.
+If you take a look at the [ERC721 documentation](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721), you will see that the `_safeMint()` function takes two arguments; the target address, and the token ID that will be assigned.
+Because you cannot set an amount of tokens to mint in ERC721's `_safeMint()` function, it is common practice (but not mandatory) to mint one at a time using a for-loop.

 ### Msg.sender and tx.origin